-Manual bidding is the easiest bid strategy to grasp on the Google Ads platform.
+Manual CPC bidding is the easiest bid strategy to grasp on the Google Ads platform.
 Advertisers set their bids manually at the keyword level, and the bids stay where they are until the advertiser changes them.

 Despite the friendly warning from Google, this is the best place to start for folks starting out in PPC or using their spare time to manage their account but has its drawbacks.

+When we review our performance metrics, we’re at the whim of the metrics Google allows us to see for our campaigns.
 With automated bidding strategies, Google is able to take data points into account that we don’t even know exist.

 Enhanced CPC bidding is very similar to manual bidding but allows the Google Ads algorithm to make adjustments to the manually set keyword bid.

-You can enable Enhanced CPC by simply checking the box below the manual bidding setting or choosing Enhanced CPC from the bidding type drop down.
+It’s a good first step into automation beyond manual bidding if your account is performing well.
+You can enable Enhanced CPC by simply checking the box below the manual bidding setting or choosing Enhanced CPC from the bidding type dropdown.

 With Enhanced CPC, Google Ads will increase or decrease a bid for a keyword in an individual auction based on the likelihood that click will lead to a sale.

 The most common outcomes of a successful use of Enhanced CPC are increased click-through rate (CTR) and conversion rate (CVR).

 Since Enhanced CPC can adjust keyword bids with no caps in place, there is a chance the bids and resulting CPCs could be much higher than what is profitable for the account.

-Test Enhanced CPC as a first step into automation beyond manual bidding if your account is performing well.
-Keep an eye on CTR and CVR to see if the bidding strategy is functioning as expected (both should go up) but also track CPC and CPA to ensure the results are still profitable.
+So keep an eye on CTR and CVR to see if the bidding strategy is functioning as expected (both should go up) but also track CPC and CPA to ensure the results are still profitable.